topcoder-platform/Lauscher/README.md

 ## Dependencies

 - nodejs https://nodejs.org/en/ (v8+)

 ## Configuration
 Configuration for the notification server is at `config/default.js`.
 The following parameters can be set in config files or in env variables:

 - LOG_LEVEL: the log level
 - PORT: the server port
 - KAFKA_OPTIONS: Kafka consumer options, see https://www.npmjs.com/package/no-kafka for available options

 For the Kafka connection options:

 - connectionString is comma delimited list of initial brokers list
 - secure connection may be achieved via ssl field, see https://www.npmjs.com/package/no-kafka#ssl for details

 ## Local Kafka setup

 - `http://kafka.apache.org/quickstart` contains details to setup and manage Kafka server, below provides details to setup Kafka server in Mac, Windows will use bat commands in bin/windows instead
 - download kafka at `https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz`
-- extract out the doanlowded tgz file
+- extract out the downloaded tgz file
 - go to extracted directory kafka_2.11-0.11.0.1
 - start ZooKeeper server:
   `bin/zookeeper-server-start.sh config/zookeeper.properties`